 At our bilingual school both German and English are of equal value.
 To ensure the successful acquisition of each language, we use the immersion method of teaching.
-Throughout their primary and secondary education, our students learn to use both languages with accuracy and confidence.
+Throughout their education, our students learn to use both languages with accuracy and confidence.
 Immersing students in the language means that they not only learn the colloquialisms and how to socialise in the language, but also how to read and understand textbooks, participate in discussions and debates, and to correctly structure and write texts.

 Questions and Answers about Bilinguality

 Immersion means immersing yourself in a foreign language.
 This new language is the colloquial language and the working language, which our students naturally surround in their everyday school life, even if they do not yet know this new language at the beginning.
 It is almost as if they were on holiday in a foreign-language country or going to school.
 The children themselves discover the new language from the context in which they use it.
 Their language competence develops, starting with understanding, through speaking individual words, two and three word sentences, entire sentences, to reading and writing.
 In this way, all children learn their mother tongue.

 Our teachers and Erzieher*innen are native German or English speakers or they teach the language by speaking in their so-called working language at mother-tongue level.
 In their communication with the students, they always remain in their mother tongue or working language and do not translate.
 This principle is called “one teacher = one language”.
 It applies to all our employees – starting with the “Good Morning” in the secretary’s office, through the specialist lessons and Ganztag, to “Please” and “Thank You” when the children receive their lunch.
 Every single person in our school is a language role model.